 What is Acne?

 By definition, acne is the occurrence of inflamed or infected sebaceous glands in the skin or more commonly referred to as a clogged pore.
-The combination of the skin’s natural accumulation of dead cells at the surface of a pore and an excessive production of sebum cause the two to stick together in the pore becoming trapped inside.
-When bacteria gets trapped in the pore you may notice the area to become red and swollen causing an actinic cyst or nodule.
+The combination of the skin’s natural accumulation of dead cells and excessive production of sebum cause the two to stick together becoming trapped inside.
+With the addition of bacteria in the pore, you may notice the area to become red and swollen, causing an actinic cyst or nodule.

-Acne can be characterized by red pimples, blackheads, whiteheads, papules, pustules, nodules and cysts.
-It can appear on the face, back, chest, neck, shoulders, upper arms, and buttocks.
-It affects men and women as well as all age groups but again teens are the most commonly affected.
+Red pimples, blackheads, whiteheads, papules, pustules, nodules, and cysts are how we categorize or distinguish types of acne.
+Acne can appear on the face, back, chest, neck, shoulders, upper arms, and buttocks.
+It affects men and women as well as all age groups, but teens are the most commonly affected.

 Unfortunately, acne doesn’t just affect the appearance of the skin but can play havoc with an individual’s self-esteem, mood, and personality.
 These are a few more reasons why many will seek treatment for their acne.

 The type of treatment recommended will be based on the severity of the condition.
 Our board-certified dermatologists usually see our clients first to start them on a topical and oral prescription if warranted.
 Unfortunately, not every acne treatment works for everyone.
 Sometimes it can take a combination of services and products to reach one’s desired results.
 In some cases, the acne cannot be completely cleared, but it can be controlled.

 You should not overlook acne, especially when we are younger, cystic and nodular acne can cause scars or pigmentation if left untreated or treated inappropriately.